License and Pricing

 |3.3.0||Apr 8, 2013||Wt 3.3.0|

-If you are on Ubuntu, you can install a reasonably recent version of Wt from official packages.
-The wiki contains more details on installing Wt on Ubuntu
+Similarly, if you are on Ubuntu, you can install a reasonably recent version of Wt from official packages.
+The wiki contains more details on installing Wt on Ubuntu, including instructions on how to build Wt from source or getting packages for the most recent Wt releases.

 $ sudo apt-get install witty witty-dev witty-doc witty-dbg witty-examples